 Statutes

 State CIC and nonprofit corporation statutes define the fundamental governance framework that allows for the existence of common interest communities.
-Additional state statues govern specific property rights, collections and other bits and pieces that add to the pile.
+Additional state statues govern specific property rights, human rights, fair debt collection practices, solar easements and other legal provisions.

 Earlier WA State CIC statutes (RCW 64.32 and RCW 64.38) are relatively lean compared to the 1990 Condominium Act (RCW 64.34) and the 2018 Uniform Common Interest Ownership Act (WUCIOA - RCW 64.90).
 In addition to these statutes, the WA Nonprofit Corporation Act (RCW 24.03A) plays a role (for incorporated associations) in addition certain other state laws.